andersjanmyr/dynamic-web-development-with-ruby-and-rails/slides/11_rspec.md

 !SLIDE small
-# A spec with examples
+# A Spec with Examples

     @@@ruby
     describe 'A guest user' do